-The media industry was facing many changes at that time, including shifts from a tape-based workflow to a file-based workflow, streaming and on-demand video and the emergence of new formats such as HEVC and 4K.
+The media industry was facing many changes at that time, including shifts from a tape-based workflow to a file-based workflow, streaming and on-demand video and the emergence of new formats such as HD and H.264.
 Consumer viewing habits were changing as well, as smartphone and tablet screens began to complement or even replace the home TV.
 Products designed for a traditional TV workflow were not nimble enough to adapt to these new broadcasting standards.

 Capella Systems founder and CEO Ikuyo Yamada believed that it was time to develop next-generation software products specifically designed for an evolving broadcast industry.
 More modern, flexible and highly adaptable software solutions could help customers succeed.
 Today, media professionals all over the world reach their customers with Capella Systems’ software solutions for transcoding, live encoding and packaging.

 Team Capella strives to be the market leader that evolves alongside our long-term partners to advance video technology and, together, achieve long-lasting success.

 Ikuyo Yamada has been in the software industry and startup environment for over a decade.
 She was an original member of Rhozet Corporation (acquired by Harmonic, Inc. in 2007), a Silicon Valley startup that developed universal transcoding software.
 She developed and oversaw Rhozet’s international market, while working closely with the engineering team to incorporate customers’ needs into the product line.
 She founded Capella Systems in 2009 to develop next-generation software products that advance the latest video technologies.